apache/sedona/docs/tutorial/geospark-core-python.md

 GeoData has one method to get user data.
 <li> getUserData() -> str </li>

-## Installing package
+## Installing the package

-geospark extends pyspark functions which depends on Python packages and Scala libraries.
-To see all dependencies please look at Dependencies section. https://pypi.org/project/pyspark/.
+GeoSpark extends pyspark functions which depend on Python packages and Scala libraries.
+To see all dependencies please look at the dependencies section. https://pypi.org/project/pyspark/.

-Package needs 2 jar files to work properly:
+This package needs 2 jar files to work properly:

 - geospark.jar
 - geo_wrapper.jar